 Unique Professional Clinical Experience Working with Perpetrators & Predators

-Jon has over 10 years experience working with adjudicated adolescents and seriously emotionally-troubled teens; as well as, over 11 years working "behind bars" in a forensic clinical capacity.
+Jon spent over 11 years working "behind bars" in an intensive forensic clinical capacity.
 Not only did he develop the nation's first-of-its-kind intensive residential treatment program within a long-term solitary confinement environment, but he also spent thousands of hours working within a treatment capacity with the full continuum of sex offenders (including many designated as Sexually Violent Predators).

 It was during those years working within the Pennsylvania Department of Corrections that he dedicated himself to taking full advantage of his unique position to do a deep dive into the most sophisticated of criminal minds.
 He recognized that his position as a Psychology Staff member would afford him the opportunity to do unique in-depth "field study" and clinical analysis, the likes of which outside "experts" and academic researchers could only dream of, but would never be granted.

 For the best of outside academic researchers, who are normally granted a certain number of days or hours within a prison setting to interview inmates, under prescribed terms and conditions, the following could never be possible: